-Check Harness to Lid Lock and connections at the Motor Control Module and lid lock ends.
+Check Harness to Lic Lock and connections at the Motor Control Module and lid lock ends.
 Primary Fault: Connector to the harness, either end could be at fault.

-Action: Replace Harness.
+Action: Replace Lid lock assembly.
 Secondary Source: Lid Lock has failed to be activated.
 Action: Replace Lid Lock.
 Tertiary Source: Motor Control Module has not responded to the Lid Lock being activated.

-Action: Check the lid has a tang and is fitted correctly to activate the Lid and needs to be replaced.

-Lock.
-If this is all in order, the Motor Control Module must be at fault
+Action: Check the lid has a tang and is fitted correctly to activate the Lid Lock.
+If this is all in order, the Motor Control Module must be at fault and needs to be replaced.